railsuser2014/openobject-doc-book-en/1/1_1_Inst_Config/1_1_Inst_Config_architecture.rst

   OpenERP runs optimally,

-* the web server, a separate application called the Open Object client-web, which enables you to connect to OpenERP from standard web browsers and is not needed when you connect using a GTK client.
+* the web server, a separate application called the Open Object client-web, which enables you to connect to OpenERP from standard web browsers.

 .. figure:: images/terp_arch_1.png
    :align: center